krishna426426/Module-1-Guestshell/README.md

 ## Conclusion

-In this module the Guestshell was configured, enabled, and the guest-shared folder was explored, and on-box python API has tested.
+In this module the Guestshell was configured,  guest-shared folder was explored,  on-box python API has tested and EEM has integrated.